You don’t need a new curriculum.

 I'm an Ex professional dancer, dance teacher and yoga lover who loves anatomy

-So now, I literally wake up & go to bed every day thinking ... how can I bring this to the dance community, helping teachers bring new knowledge and approaches to their teaching.
+I literally wake up & go to bed every day thinking ... how can I bring this better practice to the dance community, helping teachers bring new knowledge and approaches to their teaching.

 I hope you get as excited as I do about making even more of a difference in the lives of the students we teach.